swiftlang/swift-evolution/proposals/0332-swiftpm-command-plugins.md

 }
 ```

-This defines a basic entry point for a command plugin, passing it information about the context in which the plugin is invoked (including information about the package graph), the set of targets on which the command should operate, and the arguments passed by the user after the verb in the `swift` `package` invocation.
+This defines a basic entry point for a command plugin, passing it information about the context in which the plugin is invoked (including information about the package graph) and the arguments passed by the user after the verb in the `swift` `package` invocation.

 The `context` parameter provides access to the package to which the user applies the plugin, including any dependencies, and it also provides access to a working directory that the plugin can use for any purposes, as well as a way to look up command line tools with a given name.
 This is the same as the support that is available to all plugins via SE-0325.